-At 5 am, the Colombian province of Casanare is finding its voice.
+At 5 am, the Colombian province of Casanare is finding its voice with the help of Corocora Camp.
 Brahman cattle snort, horses graze and flick their tails, an enthusiastic woodpecker plies its trade in a mango tree.
 Two Caracara dance and pick bones.
 Their screeches beam across the open grasslands.

 The scale of these plains dwarfs Argentina’s pampas or Brazil’s Pantanal.
 At around 185,000 square miles – shared between Venezuela (65%) and Colombia (35%) – Los Llanos occupy a territory roughly the size of Spain.